 Nutritional yeast substitutes

 Yeast can be omitted, but it is quite an important flavor provider for this raw vegan Parmesan.
 If you don’t have any noosh at home, get your spices out.
 Grind up some white pepper, salt, onion and season the Parmesan everything you find fitting.
+An alternative to yeast flakes for the cheesy flavor is noni, dried and ground.
+But unfortunately, noni is not that easy to come by.

 Subscribe to the newsletter!